etlapale/bibgen/doc/source/index.rst

 ------------
 In addition to a standard Python installation, ``bibgen`` requires the citeproc-py_ library to be available (support for CSL, JSON and minimalist BibTeX databases).
-Currently, the git version of citeproc-py_ avalaible on github is supported, version 0.1.0 is not.
-Additionally, the following optional libraries may be useful:
+Additionally, the following optional library may be useful:

 bibtexparser_
   For enhanced BibTeX support.